George Davidson Todd: Career

 George Davidson Todd came to Louisville at age 18 to work for the W.B.
 Belknap hardware company, later known as Belknap Hardware and Manufacturing Company.
 He started his own company, the Todd-Donigan Iron Company, in 1880.

-He served as treasurer of the state Republican Party.
-Todd became the first republican elected Mayor of Louisville (Robert Emmet King had served as mayor pro tem for two weeks) in 1896.
-Todd finished out the term of Democrat Henry S. Tyler who had died in office.
-His term as mayor was complicated by a split within his own party over political appointments, and he lost his bid for re-election in 1897.
-Todd was a delegate to the 1896 Republican National Convention.
+Todd served as treasurer of the state Republican Party.
+In 1896 he became the first Republican elected Mayor of Louisville, although by the General Council rather than general election voters.
+He took over the office from Robert Emmet King, who had served as mayor pro tem for two weeks after Democrat Henry S. Tyler died in office.
+Todd finished out Tyler's term.
+Todd's term as mayor was complicated by a split within his own party over political appointments, and he lost his bid for re-election in 1897.
+He was a delegate to the 1896 Republican National Convention.

-After his term as mayor he returned to his iron company and moved to New Albany, Indiana in the 1920s.
-Todd was president of the National Hame and Chain Company.
+After his term as mayor, Todd returned to his iron company and moved to New Albany, Indiana in the 1920s.
+He was president of the National Hame and Chain Company.